 Sequence of Asset Impairment Testing

-Under current guidance, indefinite lived intangible assets (often including trademarks and trade names) are tested first.
-The fair value of each asset in this class is determined and, if less than current book value, an impairment amount equal to the difference is taken.
-Note that the write-down of such assets will result in a lower carrying value.
+Under current guidance, you must test indefinite-lived intangible assets such as trademarks and trade names first.
+Determine the fair value of each asset in this class, and, if less than the current book value, take an impairment amount equal to the difference.
+Note that the write-down of such assets results in lower carrying value.

-Whether or not you decide to use the services of a valuation professional, you should discuss the approach to long-lived asset testing with the audit team in order to avoid serious missteps that might filter through the entire impairment testing process.
+Whether or not you decide to use the services of a valuation professional, you should discuss the approach to long-lived asset testing with your audit team to avoid serious missteps that might filter through the entire impairment testing process.

 Quantitative Goodwill Impairment Testing

-Technically, if goodwill is completely impaired, there are no further adjustments required.
+Technically, if goodwill is completely impaired, no further adjustments are required.
 However, in our experience, such a result is rare.
-Complete impairment of goodwill highlights the question of whether other intangible assets, or even tangible assets, are also impaired.
+Complete impairment of goodwill highlights the question of whether other intangible assets or even tangible assets are also impaired.

 Applying the Income Approach to Estimate Value

-In the DCF analysis, estimated future cash flows of the business entity are discounted at a risk-adjusted rate of return to arrive at an indication of value, which is then adjusted for any non-operating assets or liabilities.
-The forecast, or projected financial information (PFI) as it is called in the accounting literature, is obviously critically important to the valuation.
+In the DCF analysis, estimated future cash flows of the business entity are discounted at a risk-adjusted rate of return to arrive at an indication of value.
+Then you adjust that amount for any non-operating assets or liabilities.
+The forecast, or projected financial information (PFI), is obviously critically important to the valuation.